 Besides wall-to-wall windows on the water side of her Fisherman’s Wharf office, McCooey, who holds a Masters in Maritime Management, has a number of large high-resolution video screens providing views from 23 cameras around the harbour.
 The Coast Guard has access to these videos as well.
 The data is kept for 120 days so recent incidents can be reviewed if necessary.

 Victoria Harbour Airport operates under a “Prior Permission Required” system: not just anyone can land their plane.
 All pilots flying into the harbour airport do special studies and take an exam, McCooey tells me.

 NAV Canada provides “flight services” including up-to-date weather and water conditions for pilots, but, unlike at larger airports, no air traffic control (though NAV Canada’s tower on the harbour looks like an air traffic control tower at a regular airport, it isn’t).
 Pilots can communicate with NAV’s flight service advisors and with each other.

 NAV Canada facility at Shoal Point looks like an air traffic control tower—but isn’t.
-There is no active air traffic control for Victoria Harbour Airport.
 (Photo by Leslie Campbell)

 McCooey oversees on-the-water patrollers—a couple in the winter and seven in the summer.
 The biggest safety issue, she says, are “transient” boat operators who don’t know harbour rules.
 Towards their enlightenment, she and the patrollers give out 2,500 brochures over the summer.
 These include the map, with its highlighted warning telling boaters to stay away from runways.